SamueleD98/assignment_1/README.md

 **Why concurrent?**
 While the system can be in just one state in the outer state machine, this is not valid for the inner ones.
 In fact the *Check Battery status* is always active during the execution of the monitoring/recharging phase.
 Alternatively, the syncronization among subsribers and action servers should require mutexes and a much complex software.
-By exploiting the full potential of SMACH with this concurrent structure, the transitions among states are guaranteed to be executed as soon as a stimulus arrives.
+By exploiting the full potential of *Smach* with this concurrent structure, the transitions among states are guaranteed to be executed as soon as a stimulus arrives.
 It is also modular: the same *Check Battery status* state can process any message published on the given topic and so distinguish different kind of stimulus.
-This Smach.Monitor states are not computationally expensive and so they don't delay the concurrent state's execution of much.
+This Smach's Monitor states are not computationally expensive and so they don't delay the concurrent state's execution of a considerable time.

 **Why hierarchical?**
 Choosing of separating the motion of the robot from the main task of the two states (Monitoring and Recharge) increases the modularity: in fact, doing so, allow to change one of the two tasks by just modyfing the inner state and leaving as it is the other.
 Even more, by adding another inner state you can easily increase the tasks of the robot.